 - Certain forms of Judaism have Sheol, where all the dead, regardless of their actions and/or righteousness in life, congregate.
 Originally, it was described as a place of darkness cut off from God.
 Thanks to centuries of evolving ideas and Lost in Translation, the concept was conflated with Hades, and was understood as Hell by the time of the New Testament.

 - Even some theologians of Christianity have proposed models by which everybody ultimately is saved, and so a Hell exists — but as a place where wicked people are cleansed of their evil instead of a place of eternal punishment.

-- Atheism has this as well, if only in the sense of a Cessation of Existence counting as an afterlife.
+- Most atheists believe this as well, if only in the sense of a Cessation of Existence counting as an afterlife.
 However, some atheist adherents of religions like Buddhism (and atheistic faiths such as Jainism) exist, in which case they would follow those beliefs concerning an afterlife.

 - According to Shadowman, everyone who dies ends up in Deadside—basically, hell—where they gradually lose their identities and become mindless zombies.
 The sole exception is the titular protagonist, due to the power of the Mask of Shadows.